David Story, Online Piano Lessons from Toronto

 3. Ear training

-The three most neglected aspects of music study.
+These three are the most neglected aspects of music study.

 How you think about the drum set, what you have heard, and what you understand about the musical past of the instrument determine how you play the instrument musically.
 Ed Soph, master teacher